AnandReddy2001/Amazon-Clone/README.md

 **Introduction**

 Welcome to the repository of my Amazon Clone project.
 This project is a simplified front-end clone of the well-known e-commerce platform, Amazon.
-It's designed using only HTML and CSS to showcase my skills in web development and design.
+It's designed using only HTML and CSS.
 This clone is not only a tribute to the complexity and functionality of Amazon's interface but also a testament to the power of basic web technologies.

 **Features**